Last updated: April 08, 2024

 An owner’s policy provides coverage equal to the amount you are paying for the property.
 It protects the owner if a problem is discovered after the search is completed.
 The insurance company provides legal assistance and pays any valid claims.
 Paid at closing, this type of policy provides protection for as long as you own the home.

-Although you will have very little involvement with the actual title search or resolution, it’s important to have title insurance.
+Although you will have very little involvement with the actual title search or resolution, it’s important to consider having title insurance.
 Understanding the process can give you peace of mind through the home-buying experience.

 A title investigator looks for any claims to the title that may affect your purchase.
 The search will include public records and other land records spanning many years.
-You might be surprised to learn that over one-third of all title searches uncover some kind of problem.
-Here are a few of the most common issues:
+Here are a few examples of the most common issues:

 • Previous owner failed to pay state or local taxes